 Steps for Teaching Copywork

 - Show the child what is to be copied.
-Hand write the selection out on paper with spaces between lines.
-Have the child observe how your form each letter.
+Handwrite the selection out on paper with spaces between lines.
+Have the pay close attention to how you form each letter.
 (As kids progress over time, they should be able to copy directly from the printed piece.)

-What is included in the Spring Themed Copywork (Free Printable)?
+What is included in the Spring-Themed Homeschool Copywork (Free Printable)?

-This PDF has 2 pages of help and FAQ about copywork followed by 6 pages of copywork samples for kids.
+This PDF free download has 2 pages of help and FAQ about copywork followed by 6 pages of free copywork samples for kids.
 This amounts to approximately 7 weeks of work, if a child practices copywork daily.

-In this collection you will find spring themed copywork selections taken from passages of the Bible as well as poems from Robert Louis Stevenson, Christina Rosetti, Amelia Josephine Burr, Sara Teasdale, and Edith Nesbith.
+In this collection, you will find spring-themed copywork selections taken from favorite passages of the Bible as well as poems from Robert Louis Stevenson, Christina Rosetti, Amelia Josephine Burr, Sara Teasdale, and Edith Nesbith.
 There are also quotes taken from the picture books and chapter books below if you would like to add them to your read aloud list.

 Miss Rumphius by Barbara Cooney